MichaelGitArt/animate-number/README.md

 # Animate Number

 A simple utility to animate a single number.
+The number changes on each frame (by requestAnimationFrame).

-For more complex cases you can take a look at the [shifty](https://www.npmjs.com/package/shifty).
+For more complex cases, you can take a look at the [shifty](https://www.npmjs.com/package/shifty).
 The package can animate a few fields and control the animation timelines.

 ## Usage